 The IPEGs also include specific examples reflecting the following enforcement approaches to settlements reached under the PMNOC Regulations:

-Prior to the release of the updated IPEGs, on 23 September 2014, Canada's Commissioner of Competition released a White Paper (the White Paper) discussing patent litigation settlement agreements between brand-name pharmaceutical manufacturers and generic pharmaceutical manufacturers.
-The White Paper expresses particular concerns with pay-for-delay agreements, referencing recent legal developments in the United States which have brought such arrangements more closely under the eye of the antitrust agencies, partly owing to a 180-day exclusivity period that temporarily prevents other generics from entering after the entry of the first generic filer, and which in all cases must be reported.
-While no such exclusivity period applies in Canada, the Bureau indicated through the White Paper that this type of agreement, while not subject to mandatory notification, nonetheless raises potential competitive concerns.
+Prior to the release of the updated IPEGs, on 23 September 2014, Canada’s Commissioner of Competition released a White Paper (the White Paper) discussing patent litigation settlement agreements between brand-name pharmaceutical manufacturers and generic pharmaceutical manufacturers.
+The White Paper expresses particular concerns with pay-for-delay agreements, referencing recent legal developments in the United States that have brought such arrangements more closely under the eye of the antitrust agencies, partly owing to a 180-day exclusivity period that temporarily prevents other generics from entering after the entry of the first generic filer, and that in all cases must be reported.
+While no such exclusivity period applies in Canada, the Bureau indicated through the white paper that this type of agreement, while not subject to mandatory notification, nonetheless raises potential competitive concerns.

 The White Paper indicates that agreements between brands and generics will generally attract the Bureau’s scrutiny only where there is a transfer of payment that is significant – if the payment to the generic exceeds the potential profit the generic could have made by competing in the market, if the payment exceeds any damages that the generic could have obtained through litigation, or if the payment exceeds the brand’s expected litigation costs.